TanguyAndreani/solutions/projecteuler/notes/why-is-every-third-fibonacci-number-even.md

 Two of the first consecutive terms of the fibonacci sequence are 2 and 3.

-So we can fillin the following table:
+So, knowing that a term is just the sum of the two previous ones, we can fillin the following table:

 |fib(n)|even or odd|
 |-|-|